MailboxValidator/mailboxvalidator-magento/readme.md

 This extension can be useful in many types of projects, for example

-- to validate an user's email during sign up
 - to clean your mailing list prior to email sending
 - to perform fraud check
 - and so on